k3jph/k3jph.github.io/_family/settlers-and-builders-of-ohio.md

 during a period marked by rapid growth, agricultural development, and community building exemplify the resilience and determination that were necessary to build the state's early communities.
-Through descent from these ancestors, their story continues to resonate with their descendants today, offering a window into Ohio's rich historical tapestry as it transitioned from a frontier region to a thriving state.
+Through descent from these ancestors, their story continues to resonate with their descendants today, hio Volunteer Infantryoffering a window into Ohio's rich historical tapestry as it transitioned from a frontier region to a thriving state.